moritz-john/kmk-config-klor/docs/hide_device_storage.md

 - Copy the [`boot.py`](/utilities/hide_device_storage/boot.py) onto your `KLORL` / `KLORR` USB storage.
 - You can still access the device USB storage by holding a certain key on startup

-**After replacing the `boot.py` file you need to hold the green key on either left or right side when connecting the keyboard to your computer or rebooting it via reset button.**
+**After replacing the `boot.py` file you need to hold the green key on either left or right side when connecting the keyboard to your computer or rebooting it via reset button in order to see the USB storage.**

 <p align="center">
   <img alt="KLOR KMK logo" src="images/hold_key_device_storage.svg">